Health Services Coordinator Job Description Policy Number and Last Update (01.04.10/08-2016)

 Tasks that involve possible exposure to blood, bodily fluids or tissues.
 Risk involved with travel on main highway, side streets and rural roads during business travel, including evening and weekend meetings and events.
 Tasks that involve handling implements or utensils, use of public or shared bathroom facilities or telephones and personal contacts are Category II tasks.
 Possible exposure to communicable diseases.
 This job involves sitting and standing for long periods of time as well as stooping, squatting and running.
 Must be able to travel, enter, and exit a vehicle without assistance and withstand exposure to adverse weather conditions.
 Able to work a flexible schedule that may involve some evenings, weekends and some overnight travel to attend training sessions.
 If the applicant does not possess these at time of hire, obtaining CPR and First Aid Certification within two months of hiring and the Food Handlers Certificate within six months of hiring is expected.

-The qualifications listed above are guidelines for selection purposes; alternative qualifications may be substituted if sufficient to perform the duties.
+The qualifications listed above are guidelines for selection purposes; alternative qualifications may be substituted with DHS approval.